vviswanathan/MSDS6306_CaseStudy_2/README.md

 * Type: Comma-separated value file
 * Dimensions: 4162 observations x 19 variables

-### Variable Information:
+### Variable Information, and how each variable was cleaned up:

-*Age
-*Gender
-*Kids
-*Edu (Education)
-*Work Status
-*Annual Income
-*Current Occupation
+* Rule of thumb: we made Numeric type columns missing values a "0", and Character type columns blank or "NA" values labeled "Missing".
+* All columns are proper data types.

+* Age: No issues; however client only wanted to see those 18 and over, and so all under the age of 18 were removed.
+* Gender: No issues
+* Kids: No issues
+* Edu (Education): No issues
+* Work Status: No issues
+* Annual Income: If Annual Income was "Missing" or "NA", we changed to "-0.01", so as to keep the column type Numeric.
+* Current Occupation: There were too many observations, and so these were paired down into Industry and Title categories.
+If the answer was "please specify" or "0" it was replaced with "Missing".
+* How long have you held this position?
+Years: Number of years in this job: If answer was a log number, we changed to integar.
+There were 224 observations to clean up with that issue.
+Also there were 42 that answered with "999", which is impractical, and so these observations were changed to "NA".
-*How long have you held this position?
-Years: Number of years in this job *How long have you helpd this position?
-Months: Number of months in this job *Community: Size of Community
+* How long have you helpd this position?
+Months: Number of months in this job: No issues.
-*Country of Residence:
-*Marital Status
+* Community: Size of Community:
+* Country of Residence: Responses of "0" that were changed to "Missing".
+* Marital Status: No issues
+* Number of Sons: Represented with a number; however 274 showed up as Female, and 613 showed up as Male.
+This needed to be changed from Male to "1" and Female to "2".
-*Number of Sons / Number of Daughters
+* Number of Daughters: No issues.
-*All variables starting DP
+* All variables starting DP (scale 1-5): No issues.
-*All variables starting AIP
+* All variables starting AIP (scale 1-5): No issues.
-*All variables starting GP
+* All variables starting GP (scale 1-5): No issues.
-*All variables starting SWLS
+* All variables starting SWLS (scale 1-5): No issues.
-*Do you consider yourself a procrastinator?
+* Do you consider yourself a procrastinator (Yes or No)?
-*Do others consider you a procrastinator?
+* Do others consider you a procrastinator (Yes or No)?

 ### Miscellaneous Infomation:
 * Definition of Decisional Procrastination (DP): Decisional Procrastination distinguishes between adaptive and non-adaptive patterns of coping with challenge.
 One of the non-adaptive patterns is defensive avoidance, which arises when any alternative available is unsatisfactory or risky and the decision-maker does not hope to find a better solution.
 The individual then may try to escape from making a decision by procrastinating.
 Decisional Procrastination Scale (DPS) was developed within this framework of decision-making research.
 As implied by the name, this kind of procrastination means to put off making a decision within some specific time frame.
 The DP is composed of items such that respondents express an opinion on a 5-point scale (1 = strongly disagree; 5 = strongly agree).